Types of Muscular Dystrophy and Neuromuscular Diseases

 What are the types of muscular dystrophy?

-Neuromuscular disorders are conditions that affect the nerve, muscle, or neuromuscular junction (where the nerve talks to the muscle).
-Muscular dystrophy is a group of inherited diseases that causes weakness.
+Neuromuscular disorders are conditions that affect the nerve, muscle, or neuromuscular junction.
+(This is where the nerve talks to the muscle.)
+Muscular dystrophy is a group of inherited diseases that cause weakness.
 They also cause wasting away of muscle tissue.
-There are multiple types of muscular dystrophy.
-Each type leads to loss of strength, increasing disability, and possible deformity.
+There are many types of muscular dystrophy.
+Each type leads to loss of strength, disability that gets worse, and possible deformity.

-The most common muscular dystrophy is Duchenne muscular dystrophy.
+The most common type is Duchenne muscular dystrophy.
 The next most common is Becker muscular dystrophy.

-Listed below are nine major types of muscular dystrophy.
-Each type differs in the muscles affected, the age of onset, and its rate of progression.
-The following are named for the affected muscles:
+There are nine major types of muscular dystrophy.
+Each type differs in the muscles affected, the age of onset, and its rate of progress.
+They are named for the muscles that are affected.

 Type